There is a difference between practicing a speech and rehearsing one.

 Train yourself to stay within the speaking time allotment

 When you’re rehearsing your speech (vs. practicing it), you’ll be more likely to recite it at the pace that comes natural to speaking (we often read faster in our heads than we speak aloud).
 It is important to get comfortable enough with your content to take a beat and not lose your place.
 This will make your speech sound as though it was not rehearsed even though it was.
 As you get closer to your event date, begin using a countdown stopwatch to ensure you don’t go over your time.

 Get used to moving in your clothing on speech day

-It is understandable that many C-level executives may not have the time for intense rehearsal, but it is in your best interest to make rehearsal a habit if you are someone who can make it work with your schedule.
-If you are a doctor, top-level sales person, university president, a local politician, or anyone else who may have more notice, don’t skip this step.
+Understandably, many C-level executives may not have the time for intense rehearsal, but it is in your best interest to make rehearsal a habit if you are someone who can make it work with your schedule.
+If you are a doctor, top-level salesperson, university president, local politician, or anyone else who may have more notice, don’t skip this step.
 Rehearse as often you can.
 Use the time to get used to using your visual aids if your speech incorporates them.
-Do a run through with background noise because one thing is for sure: audiences can be noisy even when they’re trying to be quiet.
-If it isn’t a cell phone notification, it is a cough, or sneeze, a baby, or shuffle of chairs.
+Do a run-through with background noise because one thing is for sure: audiences can be noisy even when they’re trying to be quiet.
+If it isn’t a cell phone notification, it is a cough, or sneeze, a baby, or a shuffle of chairs.
 Going over your presentation with distractions will help you get accustomed to the little disturbances.

 To get more tips for public speaking, sign up for new post updates (to the right of the raccoon in this post).
 If you’re ready to hire a speechwriter for a custom speech, contact us today for a free consultation.